miRTop/mirtop/docs/sql_usage.md

 # SQLite Command Options

 The `mirtop sql` package allows users to create and query a SQLite database using GFF3 file format as input.
 This option creates a database with two tables such as summary and data\_sets.
-The summary table contains the header portion of the gff file and data\_sets contains the body of the gff containing rest of the information related to miRNAs.
+The summary table contains the header portion of the gff file and data\_sets contains the body of the gff containing the rest of the information related to miRNAs.

 Use `mirtop sql -h` to display help information